euyogi/Notebook-CompetitiveProgramming/README.md

  *  If want to calculate amount of paths or size of path, notice that when the
  *  distance for a vertex is calculated it probably won't be the best, remember to reset
  *  calculations if a better is found.
- *  It doesn't work with negative weights, but if you can find a potential Function
+ *  It doesn't work with negative weights, but if you can find a potential function
  *  we can turn all weights to positive.
  *  A potential function is such that:
  *  new  weight is w' = w + p(u) - p(v) >= 0.